 In any case, watch your temperature gauge.
 Overheating shortens your engine life and could leave you stranded with a heavy repair bill.
 If the temperature gets too high, pull over at a safe location, let the engine idle a while, engines are designed to cool themselves.
 Check your radiator at regular intervals (when the engine is cool, of course!), add water and coolant as needed.

 Once you’ve hit the peak, you have to get back down.
 Don’t ride the breaks, they’ll overheat which compromises their effectiveness.
 Downshift, let the engine do the work it was built to do.
 Be sure you maintain a good interval between you and the cars ahead and be a little paranoid around tractor-trailers — they have professional drivers, but nobody’s perfect.

 If you have a Transmission Problem

 If you even think you have a problem, come in and let Mike take a look.
 Small problem are always easier and less expensive to fix, and they never get smaller on their own.
 After 30 years in business, Mike and his pros have seen it all, and fixed most of it.
 Mike will personally explain the repairs you need, in non-technical terms.
 You’ll understand exactly what you’re paying for.
 He’ll even invite you to come back into the shop and see what he’s advising you to authorize.
-When transmission troubles arrive, contact Mike’s Transmissions as soon as you can.
+When transmission troubles arrive, contact Mike’s Transmissions in San Jose as soon as you can.
 You’ll be glad you did.